How to Become a Content Creator: Where to Start

 This is why your niche needs specificity.

 Moreover, many people in your target audience are going to be looking for content on something specific, not general.
+That’s why content driven eCommerce companies focus on answering specific queries, as this helps capture attention and establish relevance.
+By addressing these needs directly, they build trust, increase engagement, and ultimately drive more conversions.

 For example, creator Tori Dunlap’s podcast The Financial Feminist isn’t about personal finance in general.
 Her niche is specifically financial best practices for women.